-Adopted by the 49th World Medical Assembly, Hamburg, Germany, November 1997 and amended by the 60th WMA General Assembly, New Delhi, India, October 2009
+Adopted by the 49th World Medical Assembly, Hamburg, Germany, November 1997 amended by the 60th WMA General Assembly, New Delhi, India, October 2009 and reaffirmed with minor revision by the 213th WMA Council Session, Tbilisi, Georgia, October 2019

 The purpose of health care is to prevent, diagnose and treat illness and to maintain and to promote the health of the population.
 The goal of quality review in health care is continuous improvement of the quality of services provided for patients and the population, and of the ways and means of producing these services.
 The ultimate goal is to improve both individual patient outcomes and population health.